 4. Meditation is a form of escapism

 Some people who don’t like the idea of meditating say that it’s just a way of ignoring your problems or tuning out from the real world.
-On the contrary, the goal is self-growth—to really get in touch with your true self (the core essence of who you are, rather than just the part of you that’s constantly responding to external circumstances).
+On the contrary, the goal is self-growth!
+The aim is to really get in touch with your true self and the core essence of who you are, rather than just the part of you that’s constantly responding to external circumstances.

-Rather than encouraging you to escape from the present, meditation connects you with the present moment like never before—it bypasses our natural tendency to spend all our time dwelling on the past or worrying about the future.
+Rather than encouraging you to escape from the present, meditation connects you with the present moment like never before.
+Furthermore, it bypasses our natural tendency to spend all our time dwelling on the past or worrying about the future.

-There are even meditation techniques that specifically focus on processing painful feelings or experiences you’re having so that you can move on—a far cry from “escapism.”
+There are even meditation techniques that specifically focus on processing painful feelings or experiences you’re having so that you can move on.
+In this way, it is a far cry from “escapism.”

 5. You need a lot of free time to meditate